Shem Knarkid Needs his Mommy

 “They took it,” Shem said.
 “I’m sorry mom.
 I couldn’t do anything.
 I had to get out of there or I was gonna get caught.
 How mad is Dad gonna be?”

 “Well…” she paused.
-Suddenly the flowery soap smell was making her a little ill.
+Suddenly the flowery soap smell made her a little ill.
 “Well we’re not going to worry about that yet.
 We’ll just get it back before your father finds out.
 What do you know about the people who took it?”

 “Nothing,” he whined.
 “The guy had graying hair.
 He’s IML trained… had a short sword.
 I overheard them saying the Amazon was from Tortim.
 After they stole it I kept my distance but I saw them leave.
 They got on the flight I was supposed to take to come see you.”